Category: Uncategorized

 The newborn stage can feel physically impossible because babies want to be held constantly.

-This gave me my hands back without feeling bulky or structured.
+This carrier gave me my hands back without feeling bulky or structured.

 Registry Organisation Items